Key Takeaways

 • There are five main calligraphy scripts: Seal, Clerical, Regular, Running, and Cursive — each with a distinct aesthetic feel.

-Ever wondered about the history of Chinese calligraphy or its different styles?
+Ever wondered about the history of Chinese calligraphy or its many different styles?
 Calligraphy is an integral part of Chinese artistic culture, and calligraphic works are considered beautiful in their own right.
-Read on for a better appreciation of this ancient art form through an exploration of calligraphy etiquette, tools, and history.

 Chinese calligraphy brushes, ink, and paper arranged on a traditional writing desk